AcceRL: A Distributed Asynchronous Reinforcement Learning and World Model Framework for Vision-Language-Action Models: AcceRL with World Model

-During the training phase, the TrainerWorker maintains three decoupled optimization processes with distinct update frequencies.
-For policy training, the trainer samples a synthetic data batch $\hat{\tau}$ from the imaginary replay buffer $\mathcal{B}_{img}$ to update the policy model $M_{policy}$.
-Meanwhile, the observation model $M_{obs}$ is fine-tuned every $T_{obs}$ cycles using the data sampled from the world model buffer $\mathcal{B}_{wm}$.
-For the reward model $M_{reward}$, the trainer performs regression on pairs $(o_{t}, r_{t})$ sampled from $\mathcal{B}_{wm}$ every $T_{reward}$ steps to optimize $M_{reward}$.
-To minimize communication overhead, weights are transmitted to the corresponding inference nodes only when an actual update occurs.
-Furthermore, the heterogeneous inference workers utilize a dynamic batching protocol to handle concurrent requests for observation, reward, and policy models, which ensures the generation of high-fidelity dream trajectories without blocking the deployment pipeline.
+Rather than relying on a static pre-trained world model, AcceRL-WM continuously fine-tune both $M_{obs}$ every $T_{obs}$ cycles and $M_{reward}$ every $T_{reward}$ steps.
+This constant grounding ensures the dream space adapts to novel states explored by the evolving policy.
+During the training phase, the Trainer Worker manages three fully independent concurrent optimization loops with different update frequencies to stabilize $M_{policy}$, $M_{obs}$, and $M_{reward}$. \begin{itemize} \item $M_{policy}$ Optimization: The policy trainer continuously samples imagined data batches $\hat{\tau}$ from the imaginary replay buffer $\mathcal{B}_{img}$ to update $M_{policy}$, completely bypassing the physical simulator's latency. \item $M_{obs}$ Optimization: The observation model is fine-tuned every $T_{obs}$ cycles using the real-world trajectory data sampled from $\mathcal{B}_{wm}$, ensuring the dream space remains visually and physically accurate. \item $M_{reward}$ Optimization: The reward model performs regression on real $(o_t, r_t)$ pairs sampled from $\mathcal{B}_{wm}$ every $T_{reward}$ steps to refine its success probability estimations. \end{itemize} To minimize communication overhead, updated weights are broadcasted to their respective nodes in the Inference Pool only when an actual update occurs.